-Diclofenac sodium and misoprostol can cause fetal harm when administered to a pregnant woman [see Contraindications (4) and Use in Specific Populations (8.1)].
-Advise females of reproductive potential to use effective contraception during treatment with diclofenac sodium and misoprostol.
+Diclofenac sodium and misoprostol delayed-release tablets can cause fetal harm when administered to a pregnant woman [see Contraindications (4) and Use in Specific Populations (8.1)].
+Advise females of reproductive potential to use effective contraception during treatment with diclofenac sodium and misoprostol delayed-release tablets.

-Diclofenac sodium and misoprostol may be prescribed if the patient:
+Diclofenac sodium and misoprostol delayed-release tablets may be prescribed if the patient: